buchandersenn/android-realm-builders/README.md

 ## About this library

-This library was heavily inspired by https://github.com/cmelchior/realmfieldnameshelper by Christian Melchior.
+This library started out as a clone of https://github.com/cmelchior/realmfieldnameshelper by Christian Melchio, and grew from there.
+Thanks Christian!